Services

 The choice of location for sessions will be heavily influenced by a range of factors, including the needs of your child and the level of NDIS funding available.
 However, we always seek to initially meet and work with families within the context of the home to establish rapport and goals.
 After this time, there may be the opportunity to support your child with their preschool centre or local primary school.

-Josh is a well-respected Registered Music Therapist within the early childhood education sector.
+The director and owner of ‘Build It Up Music Therapy’, Joshua Birch, is a well-respected Registered Music Therapist within the early childhood education sector.
 As such, he is eager to share with others his experiences, strategies and insights on how music therapy can benefit the growth and wellbeing of children within preschool settings, particularly those who have disabilities, delays or challenging needs.

 2017